ZLoganZ/DevHubSite/README.md

 npm run build
 ```

-This will create a production-ready build in the `dist` folder.
+This will create a production-ready build in the `build` folder.

 For more information on using Vite with React, check out the [Vite documentation](https://vitejs.dev/guide/features.html#react).